 Common Tasks that Require Administrative Privileges

-In order to fulfil their roles, users may need to perform a number of tasks that need administrative privileges.
-A solution must be provided to allow these tasks to be performed; otherwise the user must fulfil their role without accomplishing these specific tasks.
+In order to fulfill their roles, users may need to perform a number of tasks that need administrative privileges.
+A solution must be provided to allow these tasks to be performed; otherwise the user must fulfill their role without accomplishing these specific tasks.
 These tasks can include:

 •Installing certain hardware